 AADOREE adores writing that is experimental, contemporary, technological, cross-genre, mythic, vivid, self-indulgent, sincere, haunty, speculative, visceral, ancestral, slangy, cute, ugly, overwrought, lyrical, artful, and/or magical.
 Language, strangeness, and imagination do more for us than narratives or traditional forms—although we are fans of the lyric essay.
 We want work that interrogates its position on the page.
 We want writing that goes HAM.

 AADOREE is dedicated to publishing underrepresented voices and giving space to their words.
 Writers of color, women-identified writers, queer writers, trans writers, disabled writers, undocumented writers, indigenous writers, working-class writers, all of those who have been made invisible—please consider sending your work our way.
 We welcome work that challenges all systems of power and oppression.

 AADOREE believes all writers—especially those who have been delegated to the margins—should be paid for their work.
 AADOREE pays (1) a small honorarium and (2) one contributor copy of the hand-bound print journal.

-80% of each print sale’s profits will go towards its contributors (split evenly amongst all 13 contributors).
+80% of each print sale’s profits will go towards its contributors (split evenly amongst all the contributors).
 20% of each print sale’s profits will go towards producing the next print issue.
 In order to pay contributors in a timely manner, AADOREE pays contributors 30 days after the print issue on-sale date has passed.
 AADOREE will use any additional profits after 30 days towards the operating costs of producing future issues—although we hope we sell out immediately and can provide our contributors with larger honorariums.